-About 55 grams and average 19 cm (7.5 inch) long.
+About 55 grams and average 19 cm (7.5 inches) long.

-In the wild the varied lorikeet is mainly found in large flocks in melaleuca and eucalyptus woodlands in the tropical lowlands of Australia.
+In the wild, the varied lorikeet is mainly found in large flocks in Melaleuca and eucalyptus woodlands in the tropical lowlands of Australia.

 Virtually unknown as a pet in America and Europe and very rarely a pet in Australia with just a few in captivity.

 (green and gold lorikeet, greenie) About 75-80 grams and about 23 cm (9.5 inches) in length.

 Although common in urban areas where it makes use of nectar-rich garden plants, in its natural habitat the scaly-breasted lorikeet will form large flocks, often in the company of rainbow lorikeets.
 These flocks will travel from tree to tree in the open forested areas of its native land.